BrockCSC/Chatr/README.md

 # Proposed file structure

 ```
-routes // This will contain route files for the app.
 views // This will contain our react views.
 node_modules // installed packages for node. do not touch.
 package.json // for heroku and node dependency management.